 Futurity & Derby Side-pot Groups:

-Beginning December 1, 2018 through November 15, 2019: the Futurity side-pot is for horses age 4 or 5 (foal date of 2014 or 2015) that have never competed prior to Dec.
-1, 2018.
-Derby side-pot is for horses age 7 and under (foal date of 2012 or later) unless horse competed as a 4 year old, then the cut off age is 6 (foal date of 2013 or later).
-Derby horses only have two years of Derby eligibility
+Beginning November 15, 2019 through November 15, 2020: the Futurity side-pot is for horses age 4 or 5 (foal date of 2015 or 2016) that have never competed prior to Nov.
+15, 2019.
+Derby side-pot is for horses age 7 and under (foal date of 2013 or later) unless horse competed as a 4 year old, then the cut off age is 6 (foal date of 2014 or later).
+Derby horses only have two years of Derby eligibility.

-Pony Class Pony class will be offered at each 2019 event for riders 12 & under as of the first date of the event and ponies 52″ & under at the withers.
+Pony Class A 3D Pony class will be offered on Sunday at each 2020 event for riders 12 & under as of March 6, 2020 and ponies 52″ & under at the withers.

 Payout checks will be in check form and made payable to the rider.
 Contestants must have complete address and social security number on file in order to claim payout checks.
 1099’s will be issued in the rider’s name to anyone earning more than $600 per year.